Teriyaki Stir Fry with Daikon Radish

 Prepare the sauce: In a medium bowl, whisk together the sauce ingredients until combined.
 Set aside.

 For the noodle bowl: Preheat an extra-large skillet or wok over medium-high heat.
 Add the oil and coat the pan.
-Add the onion.
-When translucent, add red pepper and carrots and fry 2-3 minutes.
-Add broccoli, daikon, and tofu, and saute for about 4-7 minutes, until almost tender.
+Add the broccoli florets, celery, and red pepper, and saute for about 7-10 minutes, until almost tender.
 Stir frequently, and reduce heat if necessary.

-Add the kale and edamame (if using) to the skillet and saute another couple minutes.
+Add the carrots and edamame (if using) to the skillet and saute another couple minutes.

-Serve immediately over rice with a garnish of sliced green onion, and sesame seeds (optional).
+Serve immediately with a garnish of sliced green onion, and sesame seeds.